nthomasvan/Mechatronics-Challenge/README.md

 ## Mechanical

 All drawings for the enclosure can be found [here](https://github.com/nthomasvan/Mechatronics-Challenge/tree/Mechatronics-Challenge/mechanical/Engineering_Drawings).
 The overall design was centered around the Carloop adapter with the Particle Photon and Carloop GPS module connected.
 There are two openings in the enclosure for the OBD-II connector and the USB Micro B connector.
 The opening for the USB connector allows for easy access for typical operations such as code changes, debugging, etc. Likewise, the opening for the OBD-II connector is meant for the direct connection between the module to a system such as test benches, vehicles, etc .
 The enclosure itself was also designed to be a snug fit to minimize the shifting of the components within the box.
 Lastly, the top cover is fastened onto the base enclosure using four allen bolts for quick entry in the event that any of the modules will need to be replaced.

-For further design improvements, the enclosure could be modified with fasteners within the box to secure the components directly to the container to prevent any movements even further.
-In addition, note that the dimensions for the parts are rough estimates due to the inability to find dimensions for all parts.
+For future design improvements, the enclosure could be modified with fasteners/snap-hook fixtures within the box to secure the components directly to the container to prevent any movements even further.
+In addition, progressing to a snap-fit assembly design would reduce the amount of loose parts and increase the speed of accessibility to the components.

 ![Assembly_GIF](mechanical/Assembly_Explode.gif)